-Anytime you talk business with someone outside of your industry, team, or day-to-day operations, you’re often surprisingly inspired by what you learn.
-The same goes for an internship program.
-By bringing in students who aren’t inside your company every day, they can offer a fresh perspective on your business, strategies, and plans.
-To experience these benefits, make sure to include interns in brainstorm sessions and encourage them to speak up in meetings.
+Drawing perspective from anyone outside of your industry, team, or day-to-day operations often courts surprising inspiration.
+Properly-executed internship programs are no exception.
+Bringing in students who don't see your company from the inside every day opens up opportunity for fresh perspectives on your business, strategies, and plans.
+To maximize these potential benefits, make sure to include interns in brainstorming sessions and encourage them to speak up in meetings.
 Attending brainstorms is often a favorite among interns, so it’s a win-win for both parties.

 Enhances Your Social Strategy